-WILMINGTON, NC (WWAY) -- A probably cause hearing for a man accused of killing a woman whose body has not been found and is suspected in the death of a woman whose body was found recently will continue Friday morning.
+WILMINGTON, NC (WWAY) -- A probable cause hearing for a man accused of killing a woman whose body has not been found and is suspected in the death of a woman whose body was found recently will continue Friday morning.

 James Opelton Bradley is charged with the murder of Shannon Rippy Vannewkirk, who has not been found since going missing from downtown Wilmington in early April.
 Wilmington Police say Bradley is also a suspect in the death of Elisha Tucker, who went missing last summer.
 Her body was found recently in a field off Hoover Road in Hampstead.
 Investigators initially believed the remains may have been Vannewkirk.